 Block international calls to unsafe countries

 Many telecom attacks consist of the attacker getting control over your account and calling expensive international phone numbers.
 This will help you block international calls to countries which are not relevant for you.
 We recommend you to restrict calling only to the countries that you actually need.
 Some of the problematic countries are African countries, Taiwan, but also EU countries such as Latvia or Lithuania.
 You can find these settings under Account > Settings > International calls.

 TOP 10 destinations for telecom fraud:

 This is just a selection of the current TOP 10 most dangerous countries.
-Obviously, fraud is committed in other countries as well, although to a smaller extent.
+Fraud is committed in other countries as well, although to a smaller extent.